National Emergency Management Agency (New Zealand)

 The National Emergency Management Agency (NEMA; Māori: Te Rākau Whakamarumaru) is the public service department of New Zealand responsible for providing leadership and support around national, local and regional emergencies.
-It is an autonomous departmental agency hosted by the Department of Prime Minister and Cabinet.
+It is an autonomous departmental agency hosted by the Department of Internal Affairs.
 It replaced the Ministry of Civil Defence and Emergency Management in December 2019.

 The incumbent minister is listed in the Ministerial List.
 As of 2025 the Minister for Emergency Management was Mark Mitchell.

 History

 No formal civil defence or emergency management structure existed in New Zealand until the 1930s, when the increasing threat of war prompted the formation of the Emergency Precautions Scheme, which was controlled by the Department of Internal Affairs.
 In addition to war, earthquake risk was another concern of the Scheme, prompted in part by the 1931 Hawke's Bay earthquake.
 During World War II, the name of the EPS was changed to Civil Defence.
 While EPS/Civil Defence did not need to respond to any invasion attempts, it was twice called upon to assist with earthquake recovery efforts in Wellington and the Wairarapa region in 1942.